4dboard/Proxy-yxorP/README.md

 project is looking for funding to help tie up some loose ends, particularly with the backed GUI; the front-end is complete and functional, but requires some work on code cleanup and unit testing.

-The strength of two of the most successful web proxy initiatives is combined in.yxorp.
-Vanilla Dashboard combines a flat-file beautiful web interface with a custom multi-threaded caching layer and a powerful 10,000+ word thesaurus article spinner to provide a zero-performance-loss robust self-service proxy engine that supports multiple tenants.
-The project is looking for funding to help tie up some loose ends, particularly with the backed GUI; the front-end is complete and functional, but requires some work on code cleanup and unit testing.

 ### Front-End

 🚀 yxorp (proxy.) is a one-of-a-kind, plug-and-play (no installation necessary), multi-threaded, website mirroring and